Undergraduate Course Catalog 2016-2017

 General Studies (A.A.)

-To graduate with an associate of arts degree in general studies, students must complete 64 credits, earn a minimum cumulative GPA of 2.0, and fulfill two types of requirements: University Discovery Program and degree requirements and earn a minimum cumulative GPA of 2.0.
+To graduate with an associate of arts degree in general studies, students must complete 64 credits, earn a minimum cumulative GPA of 2.0, and fulfill two types of requirements: University Discovery Program and degree requirements.
 The program includes nine courses from the Discovery Program curriculum.
 Working with their advisers, students enhance their program of study with elective courses where they can explore their interests and possible baccalaureate degree majors.
 The last 16 hours of credit must be UNH courses completed following admission and matriculation, unless permission is granted to transfer part of this work from another institution.

 Two writing-intensive courses, one of which must be ENGL 401, First-Year Writing

-Two courses chosen from two of these three categories: Biological Sciences, Physical Sciences, or Environment, Technology and Society.
+Two courses chosen from two different categories: Biological Sciences, Physical Sciences, or Environment, Technology and Society.
 One must be a lab course.

 One course in Historical Perspectives